DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 CMake will be able to add a definition of a preprocessor variable of the same name and compile the plugin SO file appropriately.

+## Compatibility

+The user is **REQUIRED** to turn off "sched_events" plugin, which causes issues because of reassigning "next" fields of entries.
+Plugin will **NOT** work correctly with "sched_events" enabled.

 ## Documentation

 [User manual](./Stacklook/doc/user/Manual.md)